JacobWashburn-USDA/MatchPlant/README.md

 ## Overview

 MatchPlant is an open-source pipeline designed for the automated detection of individual objects using UAV-derived imagery.
 The pipeline combines interactive tools for preparing UAV imagery with automated deep-learning methods and data extraction capabilities.
 For the case study, it is used for individual maize detection.
-By leveraging the Faster R-CNN object detection model trained on high-resolution undistorted UAV images.
-MatchPlant also provides the utilization modules to incorporate the detected bounding boxes to extract the digital plant traits from an orthomosaic.
+By leveraging the Faster R-CNN object detection model trained on high-resolution, undistorted UAV images.
+MatchPlant also provides utilization modules to incorporate the detected bounding boxes and extract digital plant traits from an orthomosaic.

 ## Key Features

 - **Modular Design**: Flexible framework adaptable to various agricultural applications
 - **Automated Object Detection**: Uses Faster R-CNN for reliable individual plant detection
-- **High-Precision Processing**: Trains on high-resolution undistorted UAV images to avoid orthomosaic artifacts
+- **High-Precision Processing**: Trains on high-resolution, undistorted UAV images to avoid orthomosaic artifacts
 - **Geospatial Transformation**: Accurately projects detected plant coordinates onto orthomosaic
 - **User-Friendly Tools**: User-friendly GUI tools for data preparation and manual annotation
 - **Data Extraction & Analysis**: Enables spatial analysis and phenotypic trait extraction